viniciusoliveirabittencourt/zeGlicemia/README.md

 ### Why this project ?

 I'm a diabetic, so I know how hard can be, you have a total idea about how good your bloog glucose has been doing along the days or weeks, and I know how hard can be to parents or doctors to see how long their patients or children are going their blood glucose.
 So thinking about it, I descided to do this website, to help me, and help another people, to have a best ideia about their blood glucose along the days, and help parents and doctors to help the people their love, to have a best life.
-The project is using React Hooks to front, node.js with express to back and PostgreSQL to database, know more in the Stack area.
+The project is using React Hooks to front, node.js with express to back and PostgreSQL to database, know more in the **Stacks** area.

 ### Environment Dependencies